 Website: You must access the class website by logging into CityTech’s OpenLab via https://openlab.citytech.cuny.edu /.
 Instructions on how to signup are on the OpenLab homepage.
-To access the OpenLab, you will need to register with your CityTech email account (if you have not activated your CityTech email, you need to go to a student helpdesk—i.e., 6th Floor Computer Lab in the General Building).
-Once you register on the OpenLab, locate my course (Humanities Department, Spring 2016) and ask to join!
-You need to “join” to be able to post!
+To access the OpenLab, you will need to register with your CityTech email account (if you have not activated your CityTech email or need to reset it, you need to go to a student helpdesk—1st floor Information Booth in Namm or 6th Floor Computer Lab in the General Building).
+Once you register on the OpenLab, locate my course (Humanities Department, Spring 2015).

 Terms and Film List handouts will be distributed each week and posted online.
 Go to the Documents tab on the website to find the latest handouts.
 The weekly terms/film lists have the important names, vocabulary, and films that you are responsible for on exams.
 You will also have access to readings under Documents but these are password-protected (passwords will be provided in class).
 Although I will show slides of films and images that are not on your handouts or in Bordwell and Thompson’s Film Art, these unlisted works will not be on the exams.

 Film Analysis Paper #1 15%